emilykfox/aoc-2024-swift/README.md

 ### Day 7
 An [alternative version](https://github.com/emilykfox/aoc-2024-swift/blob/simpleDay07/Sources/Day07.swift) of Day 7 is available.
-The algorithm uses a more straightforward backtracking strategy, but Part Two ends up being slower due to *always* using three recursive calls per subproblem.
+The algorithm uses a more straightforward backtracking strategy, but Part Two ends up being slower due to often using three recursive calls per subproblem.
 The current solution can sometimes (usually?) get away with one recursive call.